whitagar/whitagar/README.md

 👋 Hi, I'm Garrison!
 Welcome to my GitHub!

-👓 I love Next.js and other new frontend technologies and have experience in Ruby on Rails, Javascript, Java, Python, C++, HTML/CSS...
+👓 I'm a full stack developer, but I especially love newer frontend tech like Remix and Next.js.
+I have professional experience in Ruby on Rails, Golang, Remix, Typescript, Docker, Kubernetes...
 The list goes on!

 🏠 I’m a software engineer at Neighbor